ibm-cloud-docs/cloud-object-storage/help/support.md

 ## Next Steps
 {: #troubleshooting-cos-next-steps}

+For more information about asking questions, see [Contacting support](https://cloud.ibm.com/docs/get-support?topic=get-support-using-avatar#asking-a-question).

 See [Getting help](/docs/get-support?topic=get-support-using-avatar) for more details about using the forums.

 For more information about opening an IBM support ticket, see how to [create a request](/docs/get-support?topic=get-support-open-case).